 The project meets all the code requirements for a single-story combining district.
 The proposed application area is in a predominantly single-story R-1 neighborhood and includes more than the minimum 20 properties.
-There are no two story homes in the proposed district.
-By using the City's GIS system and County Assessor information, staff has confirmed that 28 (80 percent) of the property owners have joined this application.
+There are seven two story homes in the proposed 79-lot district.
+By using the City's GIS system and County Assessor information, staff has confirmed that 63 (80 percent) of the property owners have joined this application.

 Sunnyvale Municipal Code Section 19.26.200 states that to the extent feasible, the proposed district shall follow a recognizable feature such as a street, stream, or tract boundary.
-The proposed district includes two residential blocks that follow the Primewood Tract boundary.
-The residential properties along the Warner Avenue to the west and Bremerton Drive to the south are comprising of non-Eichler homes but are not included in the proposed district.
-Although the proposed district is essentially a pocket of Eichler homes surrounded by other types of homes on three sides, staff considers this to be a reasonable proposal because it will protect the unique single-story character of this cohesive group of homes.
+The proposed district includes three residential blocks that follow the Fairbrae Unit 1 Tract boundary.
+All of these homes were originally built as Eichlers.
+One house, on the corner of Sheraton and Quince Avenues (1142 Quince Avenue), has been significantly remodeled and no longer has Eichler architectural features; it is a one-story house.

 Several lots within the proposed district are immediately adjacent to residential lots that are not included in the proposed district.
-These adjacent lots can potentially have a second floor.
-Although there could be future privacy impacts from adjacent properties SMC 19.26.200 states that the residential single-story combining district is intended to preserve and maintain single-family neighborhoods of predominantly single-story character.
+These adjacent lots have or can potentially have a second floor.
+Although there could be future privacy impacts from adjacent properties Sunnyvale Municipal Code Section 19.26.200 states that the residential single-story combining district is intended to preserve and maintain single-family neighborhoods of predominantly single-story character.
 The proposed district protects the visual character of the streets involved.